PicoQuant/HH400-v1.x-Demos/README.md

 permission of PicoQuant GmbH.

-Trademark Disclaimer
+## Trademark Disclaimer

 HydraHarp, PicoHarp, TimeHarp and NanoHarp are registered trademarks of PicoQuant GmbH.
 Other products and corporate names appearing in the product manuals or in the online documentation may or may not be registered trademarks or copyrights of their respective owners.
-They are used only for identification or explanation and to the ownerís benefit, without intent to infringe.
+They are used only for identification or explanation and to the owner√≠s benefit, without intent to infringe.

-Installation
+## Installation

 Before installation, make sure to backup any work you kept in previous installation directories and uninstall any older versions of HHLib.